 In the event that revisions to your dissertation are necessary before your committee members approve your dissertation, the report will be retained by your supervisor until all revisions have been completed.
-After successful completion of your defense and any required revisions to your dissertation, the dissertation signature page should also be signed by all members of your committee and must be submitted to the Graduate School.
+After successful completion of your defense and any required revisions to your dissertation, the Report of Dissertation Committee should also be signed by all members of your committee and must be submitted to the Graduate School.

 After you’ve made required or requested revisions to your dissertation, if any, check it carefully for grammar, spelling, punctuation, content, and format, then convert it to the required PDF format and upload it.

 Doctoral students’ final oral examinations are open to all members of the University community and the public unless attendance is restricted by the Graduate Studies Committee.
 Scheduled oral examinations are published here.